innovationgarage/BeachMaid/README.md

 The resistor divider shown below is using 10K Ohm and 2.2K Ohm resistors for getting a value around 3V when the battery is fully charged.
 ![](firmware/schematic_bb.png)

+## Firmware

 This is the firmware for the ESP8266: https://github.com/innovationgarage/epimp-body/tree/master/firmware/blynk_remote QR code for cloning the Blynk app:

 <img src="platform/media/blynk.jpg" width="400">

 Remember to create a new Auth code, and fill the `credentials.h` file with your own information.
 Check https://github.com/innovationgarage/epimp-body/blob/master/firmware/README.md for more details about the firmware.

+### Compile
+For the compilation on Arduino you need the ESP8266 toolkit following: https://github.com/esp8266/Arduino#installing-with-boards-manager

+Install the following libraries (Sketch/ Include library/ Manage):

+* SimpleCLI
+* Blynk